 The cross-sectional study was done in field practice area of urban health training center (UHTC) of the deptt. of Community Medicine of Govt.
 Medical College & Hospital sector 32, chandigarh.
-The study population comprised of elderly belonging to the catchment area of UHTC.
-A total of 273 elderly were registered in the geriatric OPD run by UHTC.
-Of the 273 elderly 74 were diagnosed to be suffering of DM as per WHO criteria.
+The study population comprised of

-A prestructured, pretested Performa was used to get detailed information carrying out physical examination.
+A prestructured pretested proforma was used to get detailed information carrying out physical examination.
 Data was collected pertaining to chief complaints with which respondent presented how the disease was diagnosed, complications present or not, usage of complementary medicines if any, risk as well as prevalence of co-morbidity.
 The routine investigations Hemogram, urine c/e along with fasting blood sugar, post-prandial blood sugar, electrocardiography, blood urea, serum creatinine, serum electrolytes, lipid profile (cholesterol, triglycerides HDL cholesterol)

-Data was compiled and analyzed using percentages.
+Data was compiled and analysed using percentages.
 The methodology comprised of interview, clinical examination & laboratory investigations.